sta/websocket-sharp/README.md

 Creating a class that inherits the `WebSocketService` class.

-For example, if you want to provide the echo service,
+For example, if you want to provide an echo service,

 ```cs
 using System;